cloudhubs/rad-source/README.md

 ## Core Components

+1. **RadSourceService:** Takes path of a single JAVA source file or, a directory as input.
+If input is a directory then it scans all java source files recursively and for each of them runs `RestCallService`.

-1. **RestCallService:** Takes path of a single JAVA source file as input and detects all the rest calls along with their parent method, HTTP type, and return type.
+2. **RestCallService:** Takes a single JAVA source file as input and detects all the rest calls along with their parent method, HTTP type, and return type.

 ## Run the Application